mikedeskevich/nursing-home-cfr/README.md

 $$D_w=a\sum_{l=0}^LS_l \times C_{w-l}$$

-where $a$ is simply a scaling coefficient, and we find a survival function, $S_l$ that describes the fraction of people that are left after week $l$.
+where $a$ is simply a scaling coefficient, and we find a survival function, $S_l$ that describes the fraction of people that die in  week $l$.

 We look at two survival functions, and use the scipy defintions: